 Rex Radio and Television, Inc. leases 10,000 square feet for a store in a strip shopping center in Beavercreek, Ohio, from Stuart Rose/Beavercreek, Inc. The shareholders of Stuart Rose/Beavercreek, Inc. are Stuart Rose and Lawrence Tomchin.
 The lease term is 10 years plus four additional five year renewal options.
 Base rent is \$82,500 per year during the primary term and increases each renewal term.
 In consideration of the lease, the Company licensed the REX trade name to Stuart Rose/Beavercreek, Inc. to name the shopping center 'Rex Centre.'
 The transaction was authorized by the Company's outside directors.

-During fiscal 1999, the Company paid the law firm of Chernesky, Heyman & Kress P.L.L., of which Edward Kress is a partner, a total of \$390,080 for legal services anticipated that representatives of Arthur Andersen LLP will be present at the Annual Meeting to respond to questions from shareholders and to make a statement if they desire to do so.
+During fiscal 1999, the Company paid the law firm of Chernesky, Heyman & Kress P.L.L., of which Edward Kress is a partner, a total of \$493,160 for legal services.

 INDEPENDENT PUBLIC ACCOUNTANTS